567-labs/fastllm/docs/finetune-embedding.md

 ### Choosing a Loss Function

 The loss function we choose is also dependent on our specific task.
-In our case, we will be using `OnlineContrastiveLoss` since it fits our task of duplicate pair classification ([details here](https://www.sbert.net/examples/training/quora_duplicate_questions/README.html#constrative-loss)).
-It will be used as the function to optimize while training our model.
+In our case, we will be using `OnlineContrastiveLoss` since it fits our task of duplicate pair classification.
+This is because contrastive loss functions by making sure that "Similar pairs with label 1 are pulled together, so that they are close in vector space.
+Dissimilar pairs, that are closer than a defined margin, are pushed away in vector space."[[SBERT docs]](https://www.sbert.net/examples/training/quora_duplicate_questions/README.html#constrative-loss).

 We initialize our loss function using the base model we initialized earlier.